 Jeffrey Larson is a computational mathematician at Argonne.
 His research centers on optimization algorithms and their implementation in software.

 Jeff is the Argonne lead for the Fundamental Algorithmic Research for Quantum Computing (FAR-QC) project where he develops numerical optimization methods to solve problems in the quantum information sciences.
 He is a member of Q-NEXT, one of five National Quantum Information Science Research Centers awarded by the Department of Energy in August 2020.
 He is a lead developer of libEnsemble, a Python library to coordinate the concurrent evaluation of ensembles of computations.
-He also develops numerical optimization methods as a part of the FASTMath SciDAC Institute, including APOSMM, an asynchronously parallel optimization solver for finding multiple minima, and other derivative-free optimization algorithms for that exploit problem structure in scientific applications.
+He also leads the Numerical Optimization Area in the FASTMath SciDAC Institute.
+He has developed APOSMM, an asynchronously parallel optimization solver for finding multiple minima, and other derivative-free optimization algorithms that exploit problem structure in scientific applications.
 He studies approaches for the fuel-efficient routing of autonomous vehicles through road networks.

 Jeff joined Argonne in 2014 as a postdoctoral appointee.
 He was previously a postdoctoral researcher with the Royal Institute of Technology KTH in Sweden.
 He earned his Ph.D. in applied mathematics from the University of Colorado Denver in 2012.

 - Optimal vehicle routing